PhilCrumb/higherrrrrrr.fun/CREATORS.md

 2. **Build a Badass Concept:** Ensure your idea aligns with the Higher⁷ ethos.
 3. **Pitch or Submit a Proposal:** Active community members receive priority.

 Even if you’re not featured as a HiLite or Ascending project, every Creatooor can create a lore page for their Cult Coin using our provided template.

+Designation of a project as a "HiLited" project or as an "Ascending" project does not constitute an official partnership with or endorsement from Higher.
+A "HiLite" or "Ascending" designation does not constitute financial advice to site users.
+Higher is not responsible for the success of any project, and this includes "HiLited" or "ascending" projects.
+The team behind a project is solely responsible for the success or failure of their launch / the price performance of their token.
+Higher is not a marketing firm, and does not offer any plans for co-marketing with projects.
+Please remember that when you launch a project through the Higher site, you take full responsibility for any outcomes, whether your project received a "HiLited" or "Ascending" designation.

 ### The Higherrrrrrr Hub